 3. Is It Appropriate For Everyone?

 Many a time I’ve found myself reaching for a cropped co-ord set that I just know that my friends would adore and coo over but then I realise that it’s not just my 20 something friends and I attending… They’ll be parents, grandparents or, if it’s a work colleague’s wedding, perhaps a boss’ boss.
 Whilst you may feel super sexy throwing shapes at 11pm, will you feel the same way sitting in the church pews at 11am?
 I don’t believe in dressing for other people but at the same time I don’t like to make anyone uncomfortable or to feel disapproving eyes burning into us all day.
-Remember, it’s not all about you – if the bride is blushing you don’t want it to be out of shame on your behalf her conservative aunt Ida won’t stop talking about your sideboob.
+Remember, it’s not all about you – if the bride is blushing you don’t want it to be out of shame on your behalf because her conservative aunt Ida won’t stop talking about your sideboob.
 Just something to bear in mind when thinking about what not to wear to a wedding.

 4. Can I Accessorise It With Things I Already Have?